 Since the birth of his autistic son, he has become very involved in the world of music and disabled children.
 John and his players give 40 concerts each year to autistic children and others with learning difficulties through his charity ‘Music for Autism’.
 He has also developed a series of concerts for people with Dementia.
 John is a founder trustee of the Thomley Activity Centre for children with special needs, where Music for Autism has provided and equipped a music building.

 He is a trustee of the Music for Life Foundation which enables gifted, but disabled musicians to access music making of the highest calibre and some have performed with OSJ and OSJ Voices.
 He is also a trustee of the Clear Sky Foundation, which provides play therapy for emotionally damaged children.
-John is a prison visitor at Huntercombe prison where he is developing a choir which will give a public concert in 2013 with members of OSJ.

 In 1999 John received an Honorary Fellowship from the Royal Academy of Music.